KevinLeeFM/aerodock/README.md

 **To run development server for individual React components**
 1. In the `frontend/` folder, run `npm run styleguide`
 2. In your browser, navigate to http://localhost:6060/
-- NOTE: Due to some bug, hot reloading with Styleguidist only work with Webpack version ^4.41.6.
+- NOTE: Due to some bug, hot reloading with Styleguidist doesn't work.

 ## Pending unresolvable issues
 - (As of 2020/05/02) Ariadne currently has a bug with interpreting SDL for default enum values in field arguments (e.g. `addPanel(size: PanelSize=MEDIUM)`, where `MEDIUM` is the default enum for `size`), where the default value will always become `null`.
 This issue is being tracked on Ariadne's repository and is in their milestone: https://github.com/mirumee/ariadne/issues/293